 The best patient for blepharoplasty is one who is in good overall health, healthy skin and muscle, non-smokers, and those who do not have any serious eye health conditions.

 For upper lid surgery, the incision is usually hidden in the natural crease.
-Fat may be repositioned or removed, tissue and muscles may be removed, and the upper lid is tightened.
+Skin is removed, muscle is preserves, and fat may be repositioned or removed.

 As with any surgery, it is important to be realistic with your expectations.
 Our goal is to turn back time, not make you look different.